 Catering to different palates, the sauce is available in three different flavors:

 Be Original: Truest to the Venezuelan avocado sauce that inspired the Kumana line.
 It will take those traditional green beans to another level.

 Be Mango: Blends in mango puree which adds a hint of sweetness.
 Drizzle on ham (especially honey ham!) for a bold awakening.

 Be Hot: Takes a splash of mango and finishes it off with just the right amount of habanero heat.

 Each 13.1 oz bottle sells for around $8.99 and is plant-based making it vegan-friendly with no salt added.
 Kumana Avocado Sauce is sold at Albertson/Safeway stores (Jewel-Osco, Shaw’s Vons, Pavilions, United Supermarkets and Market Street), Kroger stores (Ralph’s King Snooper, QFC, Smith’s and Frey Meyer) and independent grocers (Meijer, Hyvee, Fresh Market, Town & Country, Associated Foods, Bristol Farms, King’s, Central Market, Raley’s and Savemart).
-You can also order a bottle on Amazon or all three for $28.99.

 This article contains an affiliate link.
 Please see our disclosure for more information.